Federal Trade Commission.

 (d) Section 316.1(c): Definitions.
 Section 316.1(c) of the Final Rule includes the definitions of a number of key terms of the Rule.
 Most of these terms are defined by references to the corresponding sections of the Act.
 The Commission sought comment in the NPR as to whether the definitions as set forth in the Proposed Rule were acceptable and whether it would be preferable to include the legal definitions themselves in the Final Rule.

 Only one commenter suggested that the Rule should go beyond merely referencing the Act's definitions and, for clarity's sake, should also include the legal definitions in the Final Rule.
-At the other end of the spectrum, another commenter worried that importing the full statutory definitions into the Final Rule creates a risk that the Rule may become stale if Congress amends the Act, or sections of the Act to which the Rule refers.
+At the other end of the spectrum, another commenter worried that importing the full statutory definitions into the Final Rule creates a risk that the Rule may Start Printed Page 21032become stale if Congress amends the Act, or sections of the Act to which the Rule refers.

 The Commission believes that by referencing the definitions found in the Act, and any future modifications to those definitions, the Final Rule will accurately and effectively track any future changes made to the definitions in the Act.
 Except as discussed below, the Commission has decided to maintain the method of defining key terms of the Final Rule by reference to the Act.